Nebo15/confex/README.md

   end
   ```

+However, don't drink too much Kool-Aid.
+Direct calls to the Confex are more explicit and should be default way to go,
+you don't want your colleagues to waste their time finding out how that resolved value got into the configuration,
+right?

 ## Using Confex macros

 Confex is supplied with helper macros that allow to attach configuration to specific modules of your application.